Tom Brady Shuts Down Haters Better Than Anyone

 NFL fans love to hate Tom Brady.
 In 23 seasons, no NFL player in NFL history has had more haters than Brady, even though the legendary quarterback has had unprecedented success.

 No one has ever played in — or won — more Super Bowls than Brady, who has won seven rings, six with the New England Patriots and one with the Tampa Bay Buccaneers after beating the Kansas City Chiefs in Super Bowl LV in his first season there.

-The thing that's made Brady so successful is his ability to tune out critics and distractions, at the highest level, and use that doubt to fuel his competitive fire.
-These are all the times Tom Brady proved the haters wrong.
+The thing that's made Brady so successful is his ability to tune out critics and distractions, at the highest level and then use that doubt to fuel his competitive fire.
+These are all the times that Tom Brady proved the haters wrong.

 Not Good Enough to Start On a Winless JV Team

 Who were the haters: JV football coaching staff at Junipero Serra High School

 Bottom line: Playing on the junior varsity football team at Junipero Serra High School in San Mateo, California, Tom Brady watched from the sidelines as the backup quarterback.